Panda000001/PINN-POD/README.md

 The main.py monitors these outputs to calculate the Loss convergence criterion and performs Proper Orthogonal Decomposition (POD) for the modal convergence criterion.
 Based on these criteria, main.py generates a signal file to guide whether sub_train.py should continue training.
 ## Key Components
-`main.py`: The main script that orchestrates the parallel training of PINN sub-networks.
+1. `main.py`: The main script that orchestrates the parallel training of PINN sub-networks.
+`UseGPU = True/False` decides if the process `sub_train.py` runs on a GPU.
+`mainDebug = True/False` decides if debug the `main.py` or not.
+`subDebug = 1/0` decides if debug the `sub_train.py` or not.
-`sub_train.py`: Handles the training process of each PINN sub-network.
+2. `sub_train.py`: Handles the training process of each PINN sub-network.
-`utilities_ndm.py`: Defines the PINN network structure, inspired by the work available at https://github.com/maziarraissi/HFM.
+3. `utilities_ndm.py`: Defines the PINN network structure, inspired by the work available at https://github.com/maziarraissi/HFM.
+`isGPU = True/False` decides if the process `sub_train.py` runs on a GPU, which should be the same as the `UseGPU` in `main.py`.
-`PyPOD.py`: Contains utility functions used in the paper, such as post-processing, POD, and so on.
+4. `PyPOD.py`: Contains utility functions used in the paper, such as post-processing, POD, and so on.
-Data Set: The data set used in the paper is available at this link http://gofile.me/5UAtB/NYzIc5sxJ.
+5. Data Set: The data set used in the paper is available at this link http://gofile.me/5UAtB/NYzIc5sxJ.
 ## Getting Started
 To use this framework, follow these steps:
 ### 1. Clone the Repository